 So, how can disabled artists get involved?

 The majority of our activity will continue to be on-site.
-Therefore if our building is inaccessible to you, we regret that we do not currently have the resources to support you to be an Activator.
+We encourage artists who cannot access our second-floor space to join the community as a Collaborator.
+Our four full community gatherings per year are accessible to all – online, blended, or offsite in accessible venues.
 We are committed to removing other barriers to access, and we encourage any disabled artist considering joining us to get in touch to talk about your needs: frances@chisenhaledancespace.co.uk.

-How do you practically support black and brown artists?
+How do you practically support Black, Brown, or Global Majority Heritage artists?

 You can see our practical commitments to antiracist and anti-ableist practice, as well as more about our Artist Community’s values on our policies page.